DETAILED ACTION

 Yasmin discloses: A signal processing system comprising:

-a signal processing device comprising an integrated intrusion detection processor configured to, in response to receiving a first message based on a first communication scheme, perform intrusion detection based on a first type of the first message, and in response to receiving a second message based on a second communication scheme, to perform intrusion detection on the second message; and (Yasmin [Page 15, Paragraph 4-6; Page 23, Paragraph 4-5 and page 24, paragraph 1-3; Figure 6a] teaches determining whether data traffic is an attack using a first and second monitoring component where both components generate and then combine reports which are used to determine whether traffic is an attack.
-This happens in response to each data packet)
+a signal processing device comprising an integrated intrusion detection processor configured to, in response to receiving a Controller Area Network (CAN) message based on a first communication scheme, perform intrusion detection based on a semantic-based intrusion detection of the CAN message, and in response to receiving a Ethernet message based on a second communication scheme, perform intrusion detection on the Ethernet message; and (Yasmin [Page 15, Paragraph 4-6; Page 23, Paragraph 4-5 and page 24, paragraph 1-3; Figure 6a] teaches determining whether data traffic is an attack using a first and second monitoring component where both components generate and then combine reports which are used to determine whether traffic is an attack.
+This happens in response to each data packet, including a CAN message system which receives CAN and ethernet messages using system which detects based on semantics and/or syntax)

-a second signal processing device comprising a first intrusion detection processor configured to, in response to receiving the first message based on the first communication scheme, perform intrusion detection based on a second type of the first message, (Yasmin [Page 15-16; Page 22-23 Paragraph 4] teaches first and second processing devices where the first device passes the first report to the second device and in response the second device performs additional intrusion detection to generate the second report)
+a second signal processing device comprising a first intrusion detection processor configured to, in response to receiving the CAN message based on the first communication scheme, perform intrusion detection based on a syntax-based intrusion detection of the CAN message, (Yasmin [Page 15-16; Page 22-23 Paragraph 4] teaches first and second processing devices where the first device passes the first report to the second device and in response the second device performs additional intrusion detection to generate the second report, including a CAN message system which receives CAN and ethernet messages using system which detects based on semantics and/or syntax)

-However, alternate embodiments discloses: wherein in response to receiving a first message based on the second communication scheme from an external source, the integrated intrusion detection processor in the signal processing device is configured to perform the intrusion detection based on the first type of the first message after inspecting a header and payload based on the second communication scheme.
-(Yasmin [Page 22-23, paragraph] teaches inspecting the header and payload of the data packet to determine is a packet is normal)
+wherein in response to receiving a CAN message based on the second communication scheme from an external source, the integrated intrusion detection processor in the signal processing device is configured to perform the intrusion detection based on the semantic-based intrusion detection of the CAN message after inspecting a header and payload based on the second communication scheme.
+(Yasmin [Pages 22-23] teaches inspecting the header and payload of the data packet to determine is a packet is normal, including a CAN message system which receives CAN and ethernet messages using system which detects based on semantics and/or syntax)

-Therefore, it would have been obvious to combine the embodiments of Yasmin to obtain the invention as specified in the instant claim.
+Therefore, it would have been obvious to combine Yasmin and Kitaori to obtain the invention as specified in the instant claim.

-Claim 14 additionally discloses: wherein the second signal processing device is configured to receive a first message including an in-vehicle sensor signal based on the first communication scheme and perform intrusion detection on the first message, and to transmit the first message, for which the intrusion detection has been completed, based on the second communication scheme.
+Claim 14 additionally discloses: wherein the second signal processing device is configured to receive a CAN message including an in-vehicle sensor signal based on the first communication scheme and perform intrusion detection on the CAN message, and to transmit the CAN message, for which the intrusion detection has been completed, based on the second communication scheme.
 (Yasmin [Page 15-16; Page 22-23 Paragraph 4] teaches first and second processing devices where the first device passes the first report to the second device and in response the second device performs additional intrusion detection to generate the second report)

 Claim 18 additionally discloses: A vehicle comprising a signal processing system (Yasmin [Abstract] The invention claims an intrusion monitoring system, intrusion monitoring method and related product)